-Insect food industry is growing, farmers and manufactures are entering the market.
+Insect food trend is growing, with many farmers and manufactures entering the market.
 We confirm the quality of products and processes, through the ENTOTRUST audit.
-We advise for improvements.
+We advise for improvements, you gain consumers' trust.

 ENTOTRUST is the international voluntary program to certify manufactures and farms.
 Newly certified producers.